luluco250/gh-midi/README.md

 Currently adapted for use with Guitar Hero drums and guitar, though not perfect.

 # Compiling
-This project uses the Meson build system and depends on the fmt and SDL2 libraries being available on the system.
+This project uses the Meson build system and depends on the fmt, RtMidi and SDL2 libraries being available on the system.
 ```sh
 meson build